SBEED: Convergent Reinforcement Learning with Nonlinear Function Approximation: A Primal-Dual View of Bellman Equation

-By further simplifying the smoothed Bellman optimality equation, we are able to recover a direct relationship between the optimal value function and optimal policy.

-\begin{theorem}[Temporal consistency] Let $\Vtil^*$ be the fixed point of~\eq{eq:smoothed_bellman_opt_dual} and $\tilde{\pi}^*$ be the corresponding policy that attains the maximum in the RHS of~\eq{eq:smoothed_bellman_opt_dual}.
-Then $(\Vtil^*,\tilde{\pi}^*)$ is the unique solution that satisfies
+Finally, the smoothed Bellman operator has the very nice property of temporal consistency~\citep{RawTouVij12,NacNorXuSch17a}: \begin{proposition}[Temporal consistency] Assume $\lambda>0$.
+Let $\Vtil^*$ be the fixed point of~\eq{eq:smoothed_bellman_opt_dual} and $\pi_\lambda^*$ the corresponding policy that attains the maximum on the RHS of~\eq{eq:smoothed_bellman_opt_dual}.
+Then, $(\Vtil^*,\pi_\lambda^*)$ is the unique $(V,\pi)$ pair that satisfies the following equality for all $(s,a)\in\Scal \times \Acal$:

-\end{theorem} We point out that a similar condition has also been realized in~\citet{RawTouVij12, NeuJonGom17, NacNorXuSch17a} but from a completely different view point and our proof is slightly different; see Appendix~\ref{appendix:alg_derivation_proof}.
-In \citet{NacNorXuSch17a}, the entropy regularization term is adopted to encourage exploration and prevent early convergence, while we start from the smoothing technique~\citep{Nesterov05}.

-Note that the simplified equation Eq.~\eq{eq:smoothed_bellman_opt_pi} provides a both sufficient and necessary condition for characterizing the optimal value function and optimal policy.
-As we will see, this characterization indeed yields new opportunities for learning optimal value functions, especially in the off-poliy and multi-step/eligibility-traces cases.